-Students may be assigned to meet with a particular administrator so that they may have the opportunity to reflect on their behavior and experiences around a particular violation or topic.
+Students may be assigned to meet with a particular administrator so that they may have the opportunity to reflect on their behavior and experiences around a particular community standards violation or topic.

 An Intentional Avoidance Notice (IAN) (formerly referred to as a No Contact Directive) is a written notice from Hampshire College directing a student to refrain from contacting and intentionally avoiding interaction with another student for a period of time.
-This applies to communications in-person, online, through phone calls, text messages, third party, and other forms of contact, both on-and off-campus while a student with an active NCD against them is enrolled at the College.
+This applies to communications in-person, online, through phone calls, text messages, third party, social media, and other forms of contact, both on-and off-campus while a student with an active IAN (formerly NCD) against them is enrolled at the College.
 All IANs are issued mutually, which means both students are instructed to refrain from contacting and interacting with one another.

-NCDs are issued by the dean of students office, office of student rights and responsibilities, or under the direction of the Title IX coordinator.
-NCDs may be interim or permanent at the discretion of the issuing administrator.
-Interim NCDs will be reviewed regularly by the College to assess continued need.
+IANs (formerly NCDs) are issued by the dean of students office, office of community standards and student accountability, or under the direction of the Title IX coordinator.
+IANs (formerly NCDs) may be interim or permanent at the discretion of the issuing administrator.
+Interim IANs (formerly NCDs) will be reviewed regularly by the College to assess continued need.

-If the directive may have been violated, a report should be made to either campus safety and wellbeing or the dean of student’s office.
-The report will be reviewed by the dean of students office and/or office of student rights and responsibilities and if there is enough information to suggest a violation may have occurred the student alleged to have violated the IAN will be referred to the informal or formal community standards resolution process.
-IANs (formerly NCDs) do not become part of a student's conduct record unless a student is found responsible for failure to comply with the terms of the directive or as an outcome of a conduct meeting or hearing.
-If found responsible for failure to comply with a directive a student may face a deferred status sanction or disciplinary status sanction including, but not limited to, suspension or expulsion from the College.
+If an IAN may have been violated, a report should be made to either campus safety and wellbeing or the dean of student’s office.
+The report will be reviewed by the dean of students office and/or office of community standards and student accountability and if there is enough information to suggest a violation of the IAN may have occurred the student alleged to have violated the IAN will be referred to the informal or formal community standards resolution process.
+IANs (formerly NCDs) do not become part of a student's community standards record unless a student is found responsible for failure to comply with the terms of the notice or as an outcome of a community standards resolution meeting or hearing.
+If found responsible for failure to comply with an IAN a student may face further accountabiility measures, which could include, but not limited to, suspension or expulsion from the College.

-NCDs are not court imposed restraining orders/orders of protection and do not guarantee that designated parties will avoid sightings or passing interactions on the campus, in communal areas (i.e., dining commons, classrooms, etc.), on the PVTA bus system, or in the local community.
-In some circumstances, a NCD may restrict a student from parts of the campus, such as a specific residence hall or Mod.
-The College will ensure all students have access to the academic program in compliance with the NCD.
+IANs (formerly NCDs) are not court imposed restraining orders/orders of protection and do not guarantee that designated parties will avoid sightings or passing interactions on the campus, in communal areas (i.e., dining commons, classrooms, etc.), on the PVTA bus system, or in the local community.
+In some circumstances, a IAN may restrict a student from parts of the campus, such as a specific residence hall or Mod.
+The College will ensure all students have access to the academic program in compliance with the IAN.
 It is a student’s right to seek court orders and other legal protective measures that are enforced by the courts through civil or criminal penalties.
 The College can provide information for students seeking legal protection.

 Students assigned a research and/or reflection paper will be asked to write about their behaviors and impact on the community.
-An administrator or board will specify length and other parameters of the assignment.
+A community standards administrator or CSRB will specify length and other parameters of the assignment.

 Ride-a-Long with Campus Safety & Wellbeing